Orgyen Kusum Lingpa: Successor

 Orgyen Kusum Lingpa's son Tulku Hungkar Dorje is his recognized successor.
 Hungkar Dorje was born in 1969 and recognized early in his life by such Buddhist masters as Orgyen Kusum Lingpa, Dodrupchen Rinpoche, Penor Rinpoche, and later by the Dalai Lama, as a reincarnation of Do Khyentse Yeshe Dorje, the mind emanation of the great Nyingma Dzogchen Master Jigme Lingpa.

 He completed his early education in Buddhist Philosophy with his father Orgyen Kusum Lingpa, Dodrupchen, Penor Rinpoche, and Akong Khenpo.
-From 1990–94 he studied towards a Geshe degree at Drepung Monastery in India.
+From 1990 to 1994 he studied towards a Geshe degree at Drepung Monastery in India.

 Since 1994, he has served as the official abbot of Lung Ngon Thubten Chokhorling Monastery in the Gande region of Golok Tibetan Autonomous Prefecture, Qinghai Province, China.
 As president of the Mayul (Qinghai) Gesar Foundation for Virtuous Activity, a charity run by Tibetans in Golog, he has helped design and overseen construction of the Great Stupa for World Peace, one of the largest stupas in the world.
 He founded the Dharma Institute, a nine-year advanced Buddhist training program for lay people.
 In 2005, he founded the first Buddhist nunnery in Golok.
 He has also recently established a vocational school for Tibetans.